KS DB Merge Tools logo KS DB Merge Tools

 Other objects, including Table definitions, are built by reading object properties from different system metadata tables and views.
 Application supports the most commonly used object attributes.
 However in many cases it is only the subset of SQL Server specifications, MssqlMerge does not support some SQL Server language features.
 Such features are not recognized and if an object has changes in any non-supported attribute then such change is ignored.
 In case of object merge these attributes can be lost in the target database.
 Below you will find the information about supported/unsupported features.

 All objects are compared as their text presentation, that's the text you observe if you open an object in a Text diff tab (little exclusion made for Table definitions in case of 'Ignore column order' option enabled).
-In the Pro you can set up text diff options to ignore some general text-related changes like case-insensitive or ignore-whitespace.
+In the Standard you can set up text diff options to ignore some general text-related changes like case-insensitive or ignore-whitespace.

 Schemas